anyscale/madewithml.github.io/docs/courses/mlops/product.md

     - Accessibility: help educate the community for the new rollouts and to assist with decisions around sensitive issues.
     - Site reliability: maintain the application and to potentially oversee that online evaluation/monitoring workflows are working as they should.
 - **Project**: the members responsible for iterative engagement with the product and engineering teams to ensure that the right product is being built and that it’s being built appropriately may include project managers, engineering managers, etc.

-### Timeline

-> This is where the project scoping begins to take place.
-Often, the stakeholders will have a desired time to release and the functionality to be delivered.
-There  *will* be a lot of batch and forth on this based on the results from the feasibility studies, so it's very important to be thorough and transparent to set expectations quickly.

-**v1**: predict relevant tags using content title and description metadata

-- Exploration studies conducted by XX
-- Pushed to dev for A/B testing by XX
-- Pushed to staging with on-boarding hooks by XX
-- Pushed to prod by XX

-<small><sup>*</sup> extremely simplified timeline.
-An actual timeline would depict timelines from all the different teams stacked on top of each other with vertical lines at specified time-constraints or version releases.</small>

 ### Deliverables